Finding Methane Leaks

 Key failures include:

 • Large gaps: Under federal regulations, each quarter, a technician walks the landfill using a handheld gas analyzer once per quarter to measure methane escaping from the surface.
-The technician follows a grid pattern with monitoring paths spaced about 100 feet apart, leaving large sections of the landfill unmonitored
+The technician follows a grid pattern with monitoring paths spaced about 100 feet apart, leaving large sections of the landfill unmonitored.

 • Infrequent detection: Quarterly checks can’t capture the dynamic, rapidly-changing nature of landfill emissions.